royalapplications/docs/src/r2023/royalts/getting-started/panels-and-tabs.md

 By default, the [Dashboard panel](xref:royalts_ui_panels#-dashboard) is tabbed to the tab bar.
 Each connected session is represented by a tab in the tab bar.
 Connection tabs cannot be docked like dock panels.
 You can drag connection tabs to rearrange them in the tab bar and can also be dragged out to create floating windows from connection tabs.

+> [!Note]
+> In order to drag and drop Terminal connections based on the PuTTY plugin, please hold the **SHIFT** key while dragging the panel to your desired location.

 ### Tab Groups

 If you want to view more than one connection at a time, you can split tabs into tab groups: